courselabs/kubernetes/labs/jenkins/README.md

 To run a build we need to push our local code to Gogs.
 You can do this with the Git CLI - these commands adds the local server as a new remote and push a copy of the repo there:

 ```
+# fetch the full history of the GitHub repo:
+git fetch --unshallow

 # add the local Git server:
 git remote add gogs http://localhost:30300/kiamol/kiamol.git